datamole-ai/edvart/docs/index.rst

 EDVART
 ================================

 .. caution:: This project is no longer maintained.
+We recommend using agentic coding tools to generate one-time EDA reports.

 Edvart is an open-source Python library designed to simplify and streamline your exploratory data analysis (EDA) process.